Vitamin B12 TestCreative Modern Medical Business Card 24

 2. Bruising or Infection: As with any blood draw, there’s a small risk of bruising at the site where the needle was inserted.
 In very rare cases, there could be a risk of infection at the site, but this risk is extremely low when proper hygiene and procedures are followed.

-3. Fainting or Dizziness: Some people might experience fainting or dizziness during or after the blood draw due to factors such as anxiety, fear of needles, or fasting prior to the test.
+3. Fainting or Dizziness: Some people might experience fainting or dizziness during or after the blood draw due to factors such as anxiety, fear of needles, or fasting before the test.
 To minimize this risk, it’s a good idea to inform the healthcare provider if you’re prone to these symptoms.

 4. Allergic Reactions: Though extremely rare, there’s a very small risk of an allergic reaction to the antiseptic used to clean the area before the blood draw or to the materials used for the blood collection.